 5. KPI Tracking and Reporting

 There are a lot of key performance indicators (KPIs) you could track to measure the effectiveness of your financial performance.
-A CFO will know which KPIs you should track to get an accurate picture of your business’ health.
+A CFO will know which KPIs you should track to get an accurate picture of your business’s health.

 Your CFO will create reports with these KPIs to show how your financial strategy affects your business.
 They may find new opportunities to tweak your financial strategy to become even more efficient and equitable as they analyze these reports.

-Can Small Businesses Afford a CFO?
+Can Small Businesses Afford A CFO?

 Virtual CFOs (also referred to as fractional or part-time CFOs) are CFOs that only work when they are needed.
 While these CFO services for small businesses offer financial freedom, can a small business warrant the cost of a CFO?
 They can, especially when small businesses use virtual CFOs.